Particular/docs.particular.net/samples/servicecontrol/adapter-mixed-transports/sample.md

 ## Running the project

- 1. Start the projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
-Make sure adapter starts first because on start-up it creates a queue that is used for heartbeats.
+ 1. Start the projects: Adapter, Sales and Shipping projects.
  1. Open ServicePulse (by default it's available at `http://localhost:9090/#/dashboard`) and select the Endpoints Overview. `Samples.ServiceControl.MixedTransportAdapter.Shipping` endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed.
  1. Go to the Sales console and press `o` to send a message.
- 1. Notice the Sales endpoint receives its own message and successfully processed it.
+ 1. Notice the Sales endpoint receives its own message and successfully processes it.
  1. Press `f` to simulate message processing failure.
- 1. Go to the Sales console and also press `f` to simulate message processing failure.
+ 1. Go to the Shipping console and also press `f` to simulate message processing failure.
- 1. Press `o` in both Sales and Shipping to create more messages.
+ 1. Press `o` in Sales to create more messages.
  1. Notice both messages failed processing in their respective endpoints.
  1. Open ServicePulse and select the Failed Messages view.
  1. Notice the existence of one failed message group with two messages.
 Open the group.